 An SSAS can also use up to 5% of its fund to buy shares in the sponsoring employer, technically allowing the pension scheme to own 100% of your company’s shares providing this does not exceed 5% of the total fund.

-If you want to take advantage of any of the above-listed benefits, it’s vital that you seek professional financial and/or pensions advice first to avoid any problems further down the road.
+If you want to take advantage of any of the above benefits, it’s vital that you seek professional advice to avoid any problems further down the road.

 Since the introduction of auto-enrolment, it’s become mandatory for anyone employing people — even one person — to provide some form of pension for those workers.